Relationships: Let’s take it for a test drive?

 (2).
 When you start living under the same roof:

 That’s when the functional dynamics solidify: Shared or separate finances?
-Temperature of the house?
+The temperature of the house?
 Who does the dishes?
 Time spent together or apart?
 How friendships with the opposite sex are handled?
 Sexual frequency and desires?
-Generally it takes only a few weeks or months before those elements also solidify.
+Generally, it takes only a few weeks or months before those elements also solidify.

 When two people move in together but are profoundly uncommitted and focused on keeping their options open, that solidifies as their relational norm.
 Finally walking down an aisle and exchanging rings doesn’t change a thing.